APLopes/FATE_Amazonia_2-0/README.md

-This repository supports the scientific publication *"Unveiling the Hidden Greenhouse Gases Footprint of Amazonian Forest Fires"*, submitted to *Nature Communications* in 2025 and led by researchers from INPE and IPAM.
+This repository supports the scientific publication *"Unveiling the Hidden Greenhouse Gases Footprint of Amazonian Forest Fires"*, submitted to *Nature Communications* in 2025 (currently under review) and led by researchers from INPE and IPAM.

 The repository contains: